Oromo expansion: 18th century

 Around 1710, the Macha Oromo reached to the Gonga kingdom of Ennarea in the Gibe region that had a king by name of Shisafotchi.
 He tried to come to terms with the situation by absorbing into his administration the energy of ambitious Macha individuals.
 That proved to be the cause of his destruction.
 By favouring the Oromo at his courts, Shisafotchi alienated his own people.
 The ambitious Oromo individuals at his court harnessed the popular fury to their own advantage by overthrowing the king and taking over the kingdom.

 Also around the 18th century, the Macha Oromo crossed the Gojeb river and led an invasion of the Kingdom of Kaffa.
 They found formidable natural barriers, which opposed their advance towards Kaffa.
 The mountainous jungle terrain made rapid cavalry attack and retreat virtually impossible, and their advance was halted by the Kafficho.
 They, however, conquered all territories north of the Gojeb, including the city of Jimma.

+Integration and assimilation

+In addition to expansion through conquest and displacement, the Oromos created long-term methods of incorporating others into their ranks.
+An individual from outside the Oromos could be integrated into a clan through a ritual called Moggaasa, which involved an Abba Dula, animal sacrifice, and the swearing of an oath; once the ceremony was completed, the outsider could move freely around Oromo society, and the murder of a person adopted into a family resulted in the need to make a substantial compensation to that family.
+If the adoption took place between people from the same clan, it happened according to a different ceremony called Kollu.

+By the beginning of the eighteenth century, such processes had become mixed with intermarriage between Oromo people and members of the Gondar aristocracy: Asma Giyorgis mentions that Yosedeq, an Oromo from Gojjam, married Walatta Esra'el, a daughter of Empress Mentewab.
+Charles Beke, describing the region of Shewa in the early 1840s, noted that Oromo who settled there were obliged to adopt Christianity, at least nominally, had their own rulers appointed, took up cultivation, and within a short time became largely indistinguishable from the Amhara.